rusefi/web_backend/phpbb/rusefi/web/readme.md

 select * from phpbb_modules where module_langname like '%rusefi%'

+select * from phpbb_modules where module_langname like '%RUSEFI%'

 - Make sure the /ext/xxx/XXXs folder and files inside are removed
 - Purge the cache